A special nutrition study for Mission Against Malnutrition Project in Bellary district

 Objective of the study:

-This is a community based cross sectional study for collecting the baseline information as per the indicators; study will be done for a period of 5 months.
-The study will be conducted in 2 district of Karnataka where one from north Koppal, and another from south Mysore in each district 30 villages are taken where 10 villages will be control, 20 villages will be interventional of that 10 will be implemented from GAARM and 10 from the state government, sample selected based on the probability proportion to size sampling technique.
-Before commencement of baseline data collection a quick socio demographic survey will be conducted of adolescent girls, pregnant women, recently delivered mothers, mothers of 1 to 5 year children and reproductive age group women.
-The data will be collected by different household survey tool for different respondents, FGD and in-depth interview.
-The data analysis will be done using Microsoft excel and SPSS v.16. the survey will conducted for checking the indicators like % of adolescent girls awareness about nutrition, menstrual hygiene, risk for developing psycho-social abnormalities, health benefits of delaying marriage and first pregnancy.% of ANC coverage, birth preparedness, knowledge about nutrition, misconceptions, health benefits of delaying marriage, % of instutional delivery, level of care % of child immunization, women following hygiene practices.
-Knowledge about violence and abuse, level of awareness and usage of social welfare, awareness about disadvantages of early marriage will also be assessed.
+This was a community based cross sectional study for collecting the baseline information as per the indicators; study was done for a period of 5 months.
+The study was conducted in 2 districts of Karnataka where one from north Koppal, and another from south Mysore in each district 30 villages were taken where 10 villages were control, 20 villages were interventional of that 10 were implemented from GAARM and 10 from the state government, sample selected based on the probability proportion to size sampling technique.
+Before commencement of baseline data collection, a quick socio demographic survey was conducted of adolescent girls, pregnant women, recently delivered mothers, mothers of 1-to-5-year children and reproductive age group women.
+The data was collected by different household survey tool for different respondents, FGD and in-depth interview.
+The data analysis was done using Microsoft excel and SPSS v.16. the survey was conducted for checking the indicators like % of adolescent girl’s awareness about nutrition, menstrual hygiene, risk for developing psycho-social abnormalities, health benefits of delaying marriage and first pregnancy. % of ANC coverage, birth preparedness, knowledge about nutrition, misconceptions, health benefits of delaying marriage, % of instutional delivery, level of care % of child immunization, women following hygiene practices.
+Knowledge about violence and abuse, level of awareness and usage of social welfare, awareness about disadvantages of early marriage were also assessed.

 Assessment of Nutritional status of adolescent girls in Karnataka

 Agency: IIHMR Society, Jaipur